mikemadisonweb/mikemadison-website/source/_posts/session-handling-with-jwt.md

  - pass as a cookie, like a usual stateful session ID
  - pass between distributed RESTful APIs as an HTTP header

 It is important to note that JWS implementation is signed and encoded but not encrypted anyhow.
 That way, the payload of the token could be easily read by all of the participants.
-If a malicious user would try to tamper the content, the token would be rejected by the server as it would not match the signature anymore.
+However, if a malicious user would try to tamper the content, the token would be rejected by the server as it would not match the signature anymore.

 ## JSON Web Encoding (JWE)
 The JWE scheme encrypts the content instead of signing it.
 That way it guarantees confidentiality.